BMW X2 SUV - Reliability & safety

 Quality isn't in doubt, but the amount standard safety kit on the BMW X2 seems mean

 BMW has long had an enviable reputation for quality and driver reward, giving it one of the strongest images in the market.
 This helps BMW cars to remain desirable, despite their increasing prevalence on Britain's roads.
 It's good news when you come to sell, too – used BMWs are always in strong demand.

 BMW X2 reliability

-Premium car buyers are a demanding bunch, and this is reflected by the fact that only Lexus made it into the top 10 BMW failed to impress in our 2020 Driver Power owner satisfaction survey, coming 27th out of 30 manufacturers.
-This was one spot ahead of rivals Mercedes, but trailed Jaguar (ninth), Alfa Romeo (second) and Lexus, coming top overall.
-High servicing costs and higher than average faults were largely to blame, with 22.3% of customers reporting at least one issue within the first year.
+Premium car buyers are a demanding bunch, and this is reflected by the fact Lexus was the only luxury marque to make it into the top five in our 2020 Driver Power owner satisfaction results.
+BMW failed to impress, coming 27th out of 30 manufacturers.
+This was still one spot ahead of rivals Mercedes but trailed Jaguar (12th), Alfa Romeo (ninth) and Lexus, coming top overall.
+High servicing costs and higher than average faults were largely to blame, with 20.4% of customers reporting at least one issue within the first year.

 BMW owners are particularly impressed by the engines of their cars, offering strong acceleration.
 Infotainment and technology are well regarded by owners, too.